MacDownApp/macdown-site/README.md

-# Source files for macdown.uranusjr.com
+# Source files for the official MacDown site

-These are [Lektor] source files used to generate <macdown.uranusjr.com>.
+These are [Lektor] source files used to generate <http://macdown.uranusjr.com>.
 The generated files are hosted on Netlify with the custom domain name.

 ## Run site locally